sgjava/javauio/periphery/README.md

 and Serial peripheral I/O interface access in userspace Linux.
 * Cross platform MMIO GPIO that doesn't require one off code for each board.
 Only a simple property file is required to map registers.
-* All demo programs require command line arguments to set devices, lines, etc.
-No need to compile one off examples or change property files.
 * All wrapper classes support AutoCloseable, so you can use the [try-with-resources](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html) statement to automatically close and free native resources.
 This prevents hard